-In the morning, Scott said he hates going to separate schools and promises to transfer to Gables next year.
+In the morning, Scott says he hates going to separate schools and promises to transfer to Gables next year.
 Warning bells go off, reminding me of my first feelings for Joey.
 We ride silently to practice.
 Workout cleanses my doubting brain.
-Coach is not letting up on us, even though we’re on break from competition.
+Coach is not letting up on us, even though we are on break from competition.
 We start long course training once school finishes.
 I have other problems.
 Everything depends on how well my meeting with Dad’s new girlfriend goes.
 I can move in with Scott but doubt it will work.
 Lydia is extra playful that morning.
 She talked with the other girls about my family problems, because several offer encouragement: team spirit, I guess.
 The hard workout temporarily sweeps away these worries.

 “Susan, meet my son, Tim, the star swimmer.”

 “Oh, how polite.”

 Before ordering, we chat inanely.
 I am on my best behavior, keeping my elbows at my side and hands in my lap.
 Susan is about my Dad’s age and seems a lot like Mom.
 She defers completely to him, even letting him order her food.
 She also works at Teledyne, where they met.
 He seems happy.
 Once over the initial nervousness, we have a pleasant meal.
 I excuse myself to go to the bathroom in order to give them time to discuss me,.
 Looking in the mirror, I can only see how wrong my hair was (too long by Dad’s standards) and how under-dressed I am.
 But when I return they are all smiles.

 “Tim, Susan and I discussed you living with us once your mother moves.
 We think it’ll work.
 To be honest, I’ve never seen you so polite.
 If you promise to keep trying hard, we’ll make it happen.”

 “Thanks, Dad and Susan.
 I’ll be the perfect son.”